EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a = 0.5
 &nbsp;&nbsp;&nbsp;&nbsp;return whole + a
 </pre>
-This function takes a number, divides it into its whole and fraction, then assigns a new fraction depending on the old fraction and gives out the whole number + the new fraction.
+This function takes a number, seperates its whole and fraction, then assigns a new fraction depending on the old fraction and gives out the whole number + the new fraction.
 Let's apply it to the ResultCatcher dataframe and find the difference between actual ratings and predictions:
 <pre>
 ResultCatcher['Estimation_Rounded'] = ResultCatcher.apply(lambda row: halfrounder(row.Estimated_Rating), axis=1)
 ResultCatcher['Error'] = abs(ResultCatcher['Real_Rating'] - ResultCatcher['Estimation_Rounded'])